 6.49.
-The Nuclear power plants requires particular coordination between the Transmission System Operator and the nuclear power plant operator.
+It needs to be taken into account that operation of Nuclear power plants requires particular coordination between Transmission System Operator and nuclear power plant operator.
 This cooperation is based on the common goal to assure nuclear safety and electrical system security (the former prevailing upon the latter).
-Therefore, it is important to establish a precise a channel of communications, operating procedures and preferred corridors to supply energy to the nuclear power plant during shutdowns or accident conditions.
+Therefore, it is important to established precise a channel of communications, operative procedures and preferred corridors to supply energy to the nuclear power plant during shutdowns or accident conditions.
 Operating experience feedback also plays an important role in the communication between the nuclear power plant and transmission system operator.
 One or more transmission system operators can supply the nuclear power plant.